WalhoutLab/MERGE/MetabolicDistance/readme.txt

 #reactions.
 This function also outputs a list of reactions for which loops were encountered
 #and fixed, and a list of reactions for which errors were encountered, in that order.

+#NOTE: The shortest path is not a unique solution.
+There may be multiple paths of the shortest length, the program
+#outputs only one.

 #EXAMPLE:
 Dpath,rxns_wloop,errors=findPaths('RM04432f',Net);
-#To get the distance of a particular reaction from ROI:
+#To get the shortest path to a particular reaction from ROI:
 print Dpath['RM01608f'];
 #The answer is ['RM04432f', 'RM03045f', 'RM03158f', 'RM01608f']
 #The path from RM04432f to RM01608f is as follows: